A number of waste types are accepted and recycled at Council’s waste facilities, including the following.

 - Engine oil

 These hazardous substances can be disposed safely at specific Council's waste facilities.
+Please note that Council's waste facilities no longer accept any hazardous waste (including asbestos) generated outside the SDRC area.

 For more details on where you can dispose of hazardous waste, please see the below fact sheet: